am-team/cyclone_lariat/README.md

 end
 ```

-For apply migration use:
+To apply migration use:
 ```bash
 $ rake cyclone_lariat:migrate
 ```

-For decline migration use:
+To decline migration use:
 ```bash
 $ rake cyclone_lariat:rollback
 ```